 We also got a belter of a striker from Ntcham and an odd goal from … Scott Brown.

-He seems to think he’s in with a chance of winning a Golden Shoe this season.
+He seems to think he’s in with a chance of taking advantage of the Paddy Power Promotions and winning a Golden Shoe this season.

 Can anyone remember when he last scored this many goals in a campaign?

 The draw has paired us with St Johnstone away.
 It’s a nice draw.
 Sevco travels to Tynecastle, where they’d have wanted to go about as much as a guy wants to come home from a “business trip” and tell his wife that she needs to get herself checked out at the clinic.

 The line-up may have been somewhat unfamiliar, but the tactics had a very familiar ring to them; it was the 4-2-3-1 today.
 Would it have been overkill to play two up front?
 Possibly.
 I think Bayo could easily have bagged a few if he’d been on the park longer.

 Let’s talk for a minute about Vakoun Bayo.
 This is a guy who arrived at our club for a tidy sum of money.
 He has been largely written off by a lot of the Celtic supporters.
 But I ask you, when has this guy had a real stinker when he’s been on the park?
 In the games where he’s played he’s done well.
 He’s even weighed in with a few goals.
 In the match against Hearts where they nicked two goals off him he terrorised their backline all day long.